MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/audio-conferencing-in-office-365/phone-numbers-for-audio-conferencing.md

 While the default audio conferencing number that is assigned to an organizer is only included in the meeting invite, a caller can use any of the phone numbers that are assigned to your conferencing bridge to join a meeting.
 The list of phone numbers that can be used to join a meeting is available using the **Find a local number** link that is included on every meeting invite.

-## <a name="automatically-assigned-audio-conferencing-phone-numbers"></a>Atribuído automaticamente os números de telefone de conferência de áudio
+## <a name="automatically-assigned-audio-conferencing-phone-numbers"></a>Números de telefone de conferência de áudio atribuídos automaticamente

 Shared audio conferencing phone numbers are automatically assigned to organizations when they're enabled for audio conferencing.
 When the phone numbers are assigned, a phone number is assigned as the default phone number of the conferencing bridge.
 The phone number assigned as the default number of the bridge will be one from the country/region of the organization.

 > [!NOTE]
-> O local do país ou região da sua organização possa ser encontrado por entrando no **Centro de administração do Office 365** e examinando o registro em **Perfil da organização**.
+> O local do país ou região da sua organização pode ser encontrado entrando no centro de **Administração do Office 365** e olhando em **perfil da organização**.

 > [!CAUTION]
 > Due to limited availability of toll phone numbers in Venezuela, Indonesia, and United Arab Emirates (UAE), organizations from these countries/regions won't have an Audio Conferencing toll number automatically assigned to them.
 Toll-free numbers from these locations are available depending on available inventory.